 More importantly, it’s the kind of frequency, which you can use to attract more clients or customers and build your business.

 There’s another kind of frequency.
 The kind radios use.
 If you tune your radio into the same frequency as a radio station, you receive their signal.
 You’re (literally) on the same wavelength as them.

-In short: I write for you and Sophie.
+In short: I only write for you and Sophie.

 Now, that won’t be the right frequency for everyone.
 But I don’t write for everyone.
 And there’s a very good reason why.
 It turns out you can’t keep everyone happy.
 And the harder you try, the weaker your signal becomes.
-Before you know it, no one’s on your wavelength.
+Before you know it, no one is on your wavelength.

-Though I used the example of blogging for this post, the exact same strategy works for every kind of marketing.
+Though I used the example of newsletters / blogging for this post, the exact same strategy works for every kind of content marketing.

 Supercharge your marketing